 Twigtemplates to display a fully functional shop.

 These concerns are mapped to a Web-MVC structure:

-Core in this case acts as if it were the domain model wrapping all the sales channel logic.
+Core in this case acts as if it was the domain model wrapping all the sales channel logic.
 The

 Pagelet represent the read model, the